Farm Report: Memphis Sweeps Into First Place Behind Mathews, Mendlinger

 Memphis did exactly what a first-place club is supposed to do Thursday afternoon.

-The Redbirds swept a doubleheader at Norfolk, winning 7-0 in game one and 6-2 in game two, and moved into first place in the International League standings.
+The Redbirds swept both ends of a doubleheader at Norfolk, beating the Tides 7-0 in game one and 6-2 in game two, and moved into first place in the International League.
 After the final out of game two, Memphis held a half-game lead over Nashville and Rochester.

 That is a good day’s work.